nickfargo/state/README.md

       bang: -> @superstate().apply 'bang', arguments
 ```

-> **Note:** it is important here to recognize that these methods operate differently from their eponymous counterparts from `Function.prototype`, in that the first argument accepted by each is a string that names a state method, rather than a context object (since, again, the resulting invocation’s context is automatically bound to that method’s associated state).
+> **Note:** it may be important here to call attention to a significant difference distinguishing these methods from their familiar eponymous counterparts at `Function.prototype` — here, the first argument accepted by `apply` and `call` is a string that names a state method, rather than a context object (since, again, the resulting invocation’s context is automatically bound to that method’s associated `State`).

 [**View source:**](http://statejs.org/source/) [`State.prototype.apply`](http://statejs.org/source/#state--prototype--apply), [`State.privileged.method`](http://statejs.org/source/#state--privileged--method)